 |Fungi Culture Collection|

-The Fungi Culture Collection of the Institut Pasteur is in charge of more than 2000 strains of fungi (filamentous fungi and yeasts) and Actinomycetes, most of which originated from human lesions.
-In addition to specific collection activities (culture, conservation, identity and viability checking, distribution), the laboratory carried out molecular investigations on systematics and phylogeny of potentially pathogenic Entomophthorales.
-In 2003, these investigations focused again on the rDNA ITS1-5,8S-ITS2 region in Basidiobolus spp. and Conidiobolus spp. strains.
+The Fungi Culture Collection of the Institut Pasteur is in charge of more than 2300 strains of fungi (filamentous fungi and yeasts) and Actinomycetes, most of which originated from human lesions.
+In addition to specific collection activities (culture, conservation, identity and viability checking, distribution), the laboratory carried out molecular investigations on systematics and phylogeny of potentially pathogenic Entomophthorales of genera Basidiobolus and Conidiobolus.

 The laboratory keeps strains in checked pure culture and delivers them to the interested research laboratories, as well as to industrial and pharmaceutical ones and to education establishments.
-More than 600 strains were distributed in 2003.
+More than 600 strains were distributed in 2004.
 Furthermore, strain identification is performed on request.
-The laboratory provides also most of the isolates used in the laboratory work at the annual Institut Pasteur Medical Mycology course.
-As the Fungi Culture Collection is involved directly in the Biological Resource Centre of the Institut Pasteur project, it developed organization and quality control strategy.
+The laboratory provided also most of the isolates used in the laboratory work at the 2004 Institut Pasteur Medical Mycology course.
+As the Fungi Culture Collection is involved directly in the Biological Resource Centre of the Institut Pasteur project, the laboratory developed organization and quality control strategy.

-Molecular characterization of strains of Basidiobolus spp. and Conidiobolus spp.
-(Céline POGGI, Martine KIREDJIAN, Bernard PAPIEROK)
+Molecular characterization of strains of Basidiobolus spp.
+(Marie JUILLARD-CONDAT, Marie-Ange ROUFFAUD, Martine KIREDJIAN, Bernard PAPIEROK)

-Systematics and ecology of entomopathogenic Entomophthorales in Austria (Bernard PAPIEROK)
+Systematics and ecology of entomopathogenic Entomophthorales in Central and Eastern Europe (Bernard PAPIEROK)